Code-Institute-Submissions/MileStoneProject-2/Readme.md

 Events - This gives information about what they have been doing for the past few decades.
 Media Catalog - This gives the user the ability to listen / download audio files and watch the video in a browser window.
 I have also put the images in a CSS Gallery.
 Fan Feedback - This is going to be an area where people can leave comments etc.

 ### Feature 1 - Sign up box

 I have created a signup box using Java Script so that people have the ability to eventually sign in and post messages on a forum style board.

+### Feature 2 - Get in touch box

+I have created a get in touch box using Java Script so that people have the ability to get in touch with the band so that they can respond to the user.

 ### Features Left to Implement

 #### Forum Board

 I would like to setup a forum board that people have to login into instead of making a post all board, this stops anonymous abuse of the board.

 #### Social Links

 I have left the Social links in the footers ready to implement in the future.
 These social links include Facebook, Twitter and YouTube.